Luminiscental/Clear/ClearVM/SPEC.md

 __Value Types__

-- `VAL_BOOL` : Boolean type values represent a `true` or `false` value.
+- 0x0 (`VAL_BOOL`) : Boolean type values represent a `true` or `false` value.
 They can be created from `OP_PUSH_TRUE` or `OP_PUSH_FALSE` instructions.

-- `VAL_NIL` : Nil type values are all considered the same, representing a singleton `nil` value.
+- 0x1 (`VAL_NIL`) : Nil type values are all considered the same, representing a singleton `nil` value.
     They can be created from `OP_PUSH_NIL` instructions.

-- `VAL_OBJ` : Object type values are references to heap allocated objects, they contain a further flag for what type of object is referenced.
+- 0x2 (`VAL_OBJ`) : Object type values are references to heap allocated objects, they contain a further flag for what type of object is referenced.

-- `VAL_INT` : Integer type values represent a 32-bit signed integer.
+- 0x3 (`VAL_INT`) : Integer type values represent a 32-bit signed integer.
 They can be loaded as constants or as the result of arithmetic operations or the `OP_INT` cast instruction.

-- `VAL_NUM` : Number type values represent a 64-bit double-precision floating-point value.
+- 0x4 (`VAL_NUM`) : Number type values represent a 64-bit double-precision floating-point value.
 They
     can be loaded as constants or as the result of arithmetic operations or the `OP_NUM` cast instruction.

-- `VAL_IP` : IP (instruction pointer) type values represent a pointer to a part of the program being run.
+- 0x5 (`VAL_IP`) : IP (instruction pointer) type values represent a pointer to a part of the program being run.
 They can be created from `OP_FUNCTION` or `OP_CALL` instructions.

-- `VAL_FP` : FP (frame pointer) type values represent a pointer to a Value on the stack.
+- 0x6 (`VAL_FP`) : FP (frame pointer) type values represent a pointer to a Value on the stack.
 They can be created from `OP_CALL` instructions.

 __Object Types__

-- `OBJ_STRING` : string objects represent a UTF-8 string of characters.
+- 0x0 (`OBJ_STRING`) : string objects represent a UTF-8 string of characters.
 They can be loaded as constants or created from `OP_STR_CAT` or `OP_STR` instructions.

-- `OBJ_STRUCT` : struct objects contain an array of values with a known runtime length.
+- 0x1 (`OBJ_STRUCT`) : struct objects contain an array of values with a known runtime length.
     They can be created from `OP_STRUCT` instructions.

-- `OBJ_UPVALUE` : upvalue objects contain a pointer to a referenced value, which is either on the stack or stored within the upvalue object.
+- 0x2 (`OBJ_UPVALUE`) : upvalue objects contain a pointer to a referenced value, which is either on the stack or stored within the upvalue object.
 They can be created from `OP_REF_LOCAL` instructions.